rotationalio/rotational.io/content/en/blog/2021-05-02-contexts-in-go-microservice-chains.md

 title: "Contexts in Go Microservice Chains"
 slug: "contexts-in-go-microservice-chains"
 date: "2021-05-02T14:24:33-04:00"
-draft: true
+draft: false
 image_webp: images/blog/arboreal.webp
 image: images/blog/arboreal.jpg
 author: Benjamin Bengfort
-description : "Contexts are a critical part of services implemented in Golang, but although we see them often in server interfaces they can be a bit mysterious to developers implementing request handlers.
-In this post we look at a specific example where contexts shine: handlers that have to call multiple internal microservices to serve their response."
+description: "Contexts are a critical part of services implemented in Golang, but although we see them often in server interfaces, they can be a bit mysterious to developers implementing request handlers.
+In this post, we look at a specific example where contexts shine: handlers that have to call multiple internal microservices to serve their response."
 ---

-Contexts are a critical part of services implemented in Golang, but although we see them often in server interfaces they can be a bit mysterious to developers implementing request handlers.
+Contexts are a critical part of services implemented in Golang, but although we see them often in server interfaces, they can be a bit mysterious to developers implementing request handlers.
 In this post, we'll discuss what contexts are, and take a look at a specific example where contexts shine: services that are implemented as a series of microservice requests.
 Then we'll dive into the tl;dr of contexts &mdash; namely, the two crucial rules that all service handlers should implement.
 Finally, we'll demonstrate a quick experiment using gRPC to show how context deadlines are propagated to downstream microservices during request processing, enabling effective coordination.

 The code for the experiment can be found at: [github.com/rotationalio/ctxms](https://github.com/rotationalio/ctxms).